-ACL injuries are becoming more and more common, particularly in our younger athletes.
+Anterior cruciate ligament (ACL) injuries are becoming more and more common, particularly in our younger athletes.
 Alas, even after all of the research and surgeries performed, we aren’t significantly changing the number of re-injuries that are happening.
 ACL rehabilitation and optimising the return to sport process through a criteria-based progression and program is currently the best evidenced based practice.
 At PRP Physio I have developed an ACL rehabilitation program that takes you from initial injury management all the way through to return to sport and is inclusive of an ongoing injury prevention program.
-I genuinely believe it provides athletes with the best opportunity to maximise both their recovery and their performance on returning to sport.
+I genuinely believe that physiotherapy is the best sports medicine to maximise an athlete’s recovery and their performance on returning to sport.

-ACL injuries are commonly seen in many Australian sports but mostly in soccer, AFL, netball, and rugby league and rugby union.
+ACL injuries occur often in many different Australian sports like soccer, AFL, netball, and rugby league and rugby union.
 The common factor between all of these sports is that they are multi-directional 360-degree games.
-Preparing an athlete to return to their prior level of performance and reducing their risk of injury takes exposure to sport-specific movements and patterns.
+Preparing an athlete to return to their prior level of performance and reducing their risk of another knee injury takes exposure to specific sports physical therapy and patterns.
 I believe in an early loading program that develops early strength improvements and allows for exposure to basic sport-specific movements to develop confidence in the knee.

 The program that I have developed is specifically designed for an athlete who desires to not only return to sport but exceed the level of performance they were previously at.
 My goal is to make each athlete more robust and complete than they were prior to their injury.